Alojzije Mišić: Priesthood

 After returning to the homeland in 1882, Mišić was at first a chaplain in Banja Luka.
 However, the same year, on the suggestion of the archbishop of Vrhbonsa Josip Stadler, the Province appointed him a religious teacher at several schools in Sarajevo.
 At the same time, he helped with pastoral care in the local parish.
-Afterward, he served as the secretary of Bishop Marijan Marković of Banja Luka and general vicar of his diocese from 1884 until 1891.
+Afterwards, he served as the secretary of Bishop Marijan Marković of Banja Luka and general vicar of his diocese from 1884 until 1891.
 Mišić was appointed guardian of the Franciscan friary in Petrićevac in 1891, and remained there until 1894.
 While there, he constructed the bell tower of the friary church.

-In 1894 he was appointed parish priest in Bihać.
-While in Bihać, Mišić established the Croatian Singing and Tamburitza Society "Krajišnik", with library.
-He also established various other Catholic, economic and national organisations.
+In 1894, he was appointed parish priest in Bihać.
+While in Bihać, Mišić established the Croatian Singing and Tamburitza Society "Krajišnik", with a library.
+He also established various Catholic, economic and national organisations.
 He helped to revigorate the religious and political life there and often held economic lectures to the peasants, giving them various books on the subject.
 Mišić also helped to boost the trade of Catholics in the city by reconciling the warring families and establishing the traders and artisans' society for mutual assistance.
-He also helped to strengthen the Croatian national conciseness in the city and urged officials to establish national societies.
+He also helped to strengthen Croat national consciousness in the city and urged officials to establish national societies.
 Mišić also greatly renewed and expanded the local church.

 He was again appointed guardian of the friary in Petrićevac in 1904, where he remained until 1907.
-Mišić was then appointed the president of the Franciscan residence in Visoko, where he served for two years until 1909 when he was elected Provincial of the Franciscan Province of Bosnia.
+Mišić was then appointed the president of the Franciscan residence in Visoko, where he served for two years until 1909, when he was elected Provincial of the Franciscan Province of Bosnia.
 In 1910, as the Provincial, Mišić demolished the old church in Bistrik, Sarajevo, and constructed the current Church of Saint Anthony.
 As a Franciscan priest, Mišić was an active cultural worker.
-In order to help liberate peasants from serfdom, he established the Croatian National Cooperative.
+To help liberate peasants from serfdom, he established the Croatian National Cooperative.